darrylwest/aws-commons/README.md

 ## Tests

 Tests are written in mocha/chai using the should dialect.
-Tests can be run from grunt or the make file:
+Tests can be run from npm or the make file:

-	grunt test

-or

 	make test